 This isn’t supposed to be a momentous conversation, so you don’t need an elaborate excuse to set it up.
 Suggest a coffee.

 Once you’ve met a reporter in person, the name of the game is maintenance.
-Continue regular email contact and relevant Twitter engagement.
+Continue regular email contact and relevant X engagement.
 Introduce people in your network who might be able to help the reporter.
 Keep the pot a-simmering.

-Ten reporters is a great place to start, but eventually, you’ll want a network larger than that.
+Ten reporters is a great place to start but eventually, you’ll want a network larger than that.
 Rather than trying to compile an uber-list upfront, though, let it happen gradually as you’re working on building relationships with the first batch.
-To do that, set up Google alerts for…

 Warning: this will require slightly more engagement (and time) than the other strategies outlined here.